-Uranium is a naturally occurring radioactive metal, which can be found in varying concentrations in the environment, water and foodstuffs.
-In March 2009 the CONTAM Panel conducted a risk assessment on dietary exposure to uranium in foodstuffs, in particular mineral water, and advised on the Tolerable Daily Intake (TDI) for uranium.
-The opinion focused on the chemical toxicity of uranium.
-The radiological risks related to uranium are outside EFSA’s remit.
+March 2009 EFSA conducts a risk assessment on dietary exposure to uranium in foodstuffs, in particular mineral water, and advises on the TDI for uranium.
+The opinion focuses on the chemical toxicity of uranium.

-EFSA concluded that average dietary exposure to uranium for the general population and high consumers across Europe is currently below the TDI.
+EFSA concludes that average dietary exposure to uranium for the general population and high consumers across Europe is currently below the TDI.
 In specific areas where uranium concentrations in drinking water are high, the exposure estimates are close, but still below the TDI.
-For infants fed with infant formula made up with water containing uranium, the Panel noted that exposure in relation to body weight may be up to three times higher than for adults, and concluded that such exposure should be avoided.
+For infants fed with infant formula made up with water containing uranium, exposure in relation to body weight may be up to three times higher than for adults.

-The basic principles of EU legislation on contaminants in food are contained in Regulation 315/93/EEC:
+The principles of EU legislation on contaminants in food are contained in Regulation 315/93/EEC: